ayende/rhino-mocks/Rhino.Mocks.GettingStarted/Documentation/Readme.txt

 This solution contains samples for RhinoMock taken from the documentation : http://www.ayende.com/wiki/Rhino+Mocks+Documentation.ashx

-Lot of exemples writes in the documentation are taken from real project.
+Lot of examples written in the documentation comes from real project.
-For each one, I wrote the minimum implementation to compile and pass the test
+For every one, I wrote the minimum implementation to compile and pass the test.

+I wrote the implementation by using a syntax modern and the Arrange/Act/Assert pattern as well.

 The library used to compile the project are in the directory lib.
 Currently, it's :
 - nunit 2.5.2